 The bridge is no longer in use, but plenty of visitors still stop by in search of Lydia!

-4. USS North Carolina, Wilmington, NC
+4. USS North Carolina, Wilmington

 One particular place in North Carolina that continues to fascinate paranormal investigators is the USS North Carolina.